-Virginia is a great place to live, and there are dozens of desirable neighborhoods to both own homes and consider renting.
-In today’s blog, we’ll be breaking down some of these different neighborhoods as well as what you can expect from them.
+Northern Virginia is a great place to live, with dozens of desirable neighborhoods to both own homes and consider renting.

 Bordering Washington DC is Arlington County, Virginia.
 This downtown county is a great place to live and work.
 It’s highly sought after and is considered the second largest “principal city” of the Washington DC metropolitan area.
 Arlington is the sixth-largest county in Virginia, based on a 2019 population of 236,842.
 It’s also the 5th highest-income county in the U.S. based on median family income and the 11th most densely populated county in the United States.